OpenEvalProject/evals/manuscripts/elife-66448/v3/manuscript.md

 We expect that requiring branches to have 0 mutations should be robust regardless of mutation rate and serial interval, because a branch length of 0 will always be the closest in sequence to the true ancestor.
 However, variation in the substitution rate will impact the power of the analysis for detecting associations.
 Because mumps has a low substitution rate, some internal nodes contain stacks of identical genomes that cannot be ordered in terms of their placement along the underlying transmission chain.
 Instead, we treat each of these nodes as basal with equal probability of being upstream in the transmission chain.
 A higher substitution rate would jitter these polytomies and increase resolution, while a lower substitution rate would further reduce power.
 Our application is therefore conservative, but likely underpowered.
 Future work will be necessary to define the precise interaction between mutation rate, serial interval, sampling intensity, and effect sizes in determining the power of this test.

-## Regression model for quantifying a tip’s probability of being basal
+### Regression model for quantifying a tip’s probability of being basal

 For each Washington tip in the tree, we classified it as either being basal (coded as a 1) or being terminal (coded as 0).
 For each tip, we coded its corresponding age, vaccination status, and community membership as a predictor variable input into a logistic regression model.
 We coded these attributes as follows: For community membership, non-Marshallese tips were coded as 0 and Marshallese tips were coded as 1.
 For age, we split our data set into adults and children, with individuals aged <20 coded with a 0 and ≥20 coded with a 1.
 In our data set, there were three classifications for vaccination status: up-to-date, not up-to-date, and unknown vaccination status.
 According to the Advisory Committee on Immunization Practices (ACIP) (McLean, 2013), individuals aged 5–18 had to have received both recommended doses of mumps-containing vaccine, children aged 15 months to 5 years required one dose of mumps-containing vaccine, and adults over 18 had to have received at least one dose of mumps-containing vaccine to be classified as up-to-date for mumps vaccination.
 Individuals under 15 months are considered up-to-date without any doses of mumps-containing vaccine.
 Not up-to-date individuals are those with a known vaccination status who did not qualify under criteria to be classified as up-to-date.
 Individuals who could not provide documentation regarding their MMR vaccination history were considered to have ‘unknown’ vaccination status.
 Individuals with ‘known’ vaccination status could either be fully up-to-date, undervaccinated, or unvaccinated.
 To ensure that we measured the effect of vaccination among individuals who knew their vaccination status, we coded vaccination information using two dummy variables in our logistic regression, one signifying whether vaccination status was known or not, and one indicating whether vaccination was up-to-date or not.
+We then fit a logistic regression model to this data using the glm package in R (https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/glm), specifying a binomial model as:

+$$
+Pr(beingbasal)∼\beta_{0}+\beta_{1\times1}+\beta_{2\times2}+\beta_{3\times3}+\beta_{4\times4},
+$$

-We then fit a logistic regression model to this data using the glm package in R (https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/glm), specifying a binomial model as:Pr(beingbasal)∼β0+β1×1+β2×2+β3×3+β4×4,where x1 represents 0 or one value for member of Marshallese community (not Marshallese coded as a 0, Marshallese coded as a 1), x2 represents a 0 or one value for age, where individuals were classified as adults (≥20 years of age, coded as a 1) or children (<20 years of age, coded as a 0). x3 represents a 0 or one value for whether vaccination status is unknown (having a known vaccination status coded as a 0, having an unknown vaccination status coded as a 1), and x4 represents 0 or one value for whether vaccination status is up-to-date (up-to-date coded as a 0 and not up-to-date coded as a 1).
+where x1 represents 0 or one value for member of Marshallese community (not Marshallese coded as a 0, Marshallese coded as a 1), x2 represents a 0 or one value for age, where individuals were classified as adults (≥20 years of age, coded as a 1) or children (<20 years of age, coded as a 0). x3 represents a 0 or one value for whether vaccination status is unknown (having a known vaccination status coded as a 0, having an unknown vaccination status coded as a 1), and x4 represents 0 or one value for whether vaccination status is up-to-date (up-to-date coded as a 0 and not up-to-date coded as a 1).
 Under this formulation, an individual with unknown vaccination status would be coded as x3 = 1, x4 = 0, an individual who is up-to-date would be coded as x3 = 0, x4 = 0, and an individual who is not up-to-date is coded as x3 = 0, x4 = 1.
 This encoding allows us to evaluate the effects of having an unknown vaccination status and a vaccination status that is not up-to-date.

 p-values were assigned via a Wald test, and inferred coefficients were exponentiated to return odds ratios.
 All codes used to parse the divergence tree and formulate and fit the regression model are available at https://github.com/blab/mumps-wa-phylodynamics/blob/master/divergence-tree-analyses/Regression-analysis-on-descendants-in-divergence-tree.ipynb.

-## Rarefaction analysis to estimate transmission clusters
+### Rarefaction analysis to estimate transmission clusters

 Using the full set of North American mumps sequences, we designated all non-Washington North American sequences as ‘background’ sequences.
 We then separated Washington sequences into Marshallese tips (57 total sequences) and non-Marshallese tips (52 total sequences).
 For this analysis, we excluded the genotype K sequence in our data set due to its extreme divergence from other viruses sampled in Washington, which were all genotype G. For each group (Marshallese vs. non-Marshallese), we then generated subsampled data sets comprised of a random sample of 1 to n sequences, where n is the number of total sequences available for that group.
 For each number of sequences, we performed 10 independent subsampling trials.
 Subsampling was performed without replacement.
 So, for community members, we generated 10 data sets in which one community member sequence was sampled, then 10 data sets in which two community members sequences were sampled, etc. up to 10 data sets in which all 57 community members sequences were sampled.
 For each subsampled data set, we then combined these subsampled data sets with the background North American sequences, and reran the Nextstrain pipeline.
 For each subsample and trial, we infer geographic transmission history across the tree and enumerate the number of introductions into Washington.
 Geographic transmission history was inferred using a discrete trait model in TreeTime (Sagulenko et al., 2018).
 For each number of sequences tested, n, we report the number of trials resulting in that number of inferred introductions, and the mean number of inferred introductions across the 10 trials.
 Each resulting ‘cluster’ consisted of a set of sequences that are related to one another that descend from a single inferred introduction of mumps into Washington.

-## Inference of community transmission dynamics using a structured coalescent model
+### Inference of community transmission dynamics using a structured coalescent model

 To infer the rates of migration between community and non-community members and to infer ancestral states of Washington internal nodes, we employed a structured coalescent model.
 Here, ‘state’ refers to the inferred ancestral identity of an internal node, where the identity could be inferred as ‘Marshallese’ or ‘not Marshallese’.
 The multitype tree model (Vaughan et al., 2014) in BEAST 2 v2.6.2 (Bouckaert et al., 2019) infers the effective population sizes of each deme and the migration rates between them.
 Because the multitype tree model requires that all partitions contain all demes, we could only analyze four clades that circulated in Washington State and included both Marshallese and non-Marshallese tips.
 We generated an XML in BEAUti v2.6.2 with four partitions and linked the clock, site, and migration models.
 We used a strict, fixed clock, set to 4.17 × 10−4 substitutions per site year and used an HKY substitution model with four gamma-distributed rate categories.
 This clock rate was set based on the inferred substitutions per site per year from all North American mumps genomes on nextstrain.org/mumps/na.
 Migration rates were inferred with the prior specified as a truncated exponential distribution with a mean of 1 and a maximum of 50.
 Effective population sizes were inferred with the prior specified as a truncated exponential distribution with a mean of 1, a minimum value of 0.001, and a maximum value of 10,000.
 All other priors were left at default values.
 In order to improve convergence, we employed three heated chains using the package CoupledMCMC (Müller and Bouckaert, 2019), where proposals for chains to swap were performed every 100 states.
 The analysis was run for 100 million steps, with states sampled every 1 million steps.
 We ran this analysis three independent times, and combined log and tree file output from those independent runs using LogCombiner, with the first 10% (1000 states) of each run discarded as burn-in.
 We then summarized these combined output log and tree files.
 A maximum clade credibility tree was inferred using TreeAnnotator with the mean heights option.
 To ensure that results were not appreciably altered by the migration rate prior, we also repeated these analyses with migration rates inferred with the prior specified as a truncated exponential distribution with a mean of 10 and a maximum of 50.